 10. Strength training does not equate to bodybuilding.
 Working out different muscle groups [with simple dumbbell exercises] is extremely important as you age, especially as you enter your 40s and 50s and even more so as your age crosses into your 60s and 70s.

 I have not specified an exact diet or exercise plan as this varies from person to person based on a variety of factors.
 As I said earlier no two humans have the exact same mechanism.
 What works for one may not do so for another.

 Read more: The Easiest Weight Loss Workout with Proven Health Benefits

 The one thing you need to remember is that natural healing is a slow process, so don’t expect results overnight.
 Consistency and persistence are the two keywords that you need to keep in mind while you heal yourself naturally.

 Read more: The Complete Guide to High Protein Low Carb Diet for Weight Loss

 So why is it that people don’t try this method instead of depending on medicines that ultimately make them even sicker?
 In other words, why don’t the doctors tell you diabetes can be reversed or healed without medicine?

 That’s because these doctors were taught by professors who got their medical doctorates when they were young, learning from old textbooks which were probably written during the world wartime.

 People don’t like change, most people like to simply follow the herd.
-Do what others are doing – take the diabetes medicines.
-They are afraid to otherwise.
+They do what others are doing – take diabetes medicines.
+They are afraid to do otherwise.

 Can you tell me of any treatment publicized for a disease that does not require you to take medicine and generate money for some drug company?
 Well, there is none.